 SAMPLE PAGES FILM 11 this, and her patronage of the film festival, is steeped in her passion for the town that she wants to see do well, a passion that spills out into her desire to see more investment in Ramsgate.
 It gets lots of talk about Margate.
 It gets lots of investment and I don't begrudge them a penny of it, but...giv Ramsgate a little help too.
-We've got a beautiful harbour and we are about to celebrate its 200t year anniversary... and they're trying to build an arts venture with the arts barge.
+We've got a beautiful harbour and we are about to celebrate its 200th year anniversary... and they're trying to build an arts venture with the arts barge.
 I love everything that is there for the community.
 We used to have a skating rink when I was a kid.
 I wish we had one now, or a skateboarding area for young people, for everyone."
 When Brenda returns to her beloved Ramsgate she enjoys nothing beloved Ramsgate she enjoys nothing more than walking her five-yearold cockapoo Jack who, with a mischievous glint in her eye she confesses, she acquired without prior discussion with her husband.
 "Michael loves the dog now.
-When I arrive home the first thing he does is cuddle Jack."
+When I arrive home the first thing he does is cudile Jack."
 Then, with that sense of charming girlishness again, she continues, "The walk to Broadstairs via the beach is glorious.
 You can have adventures and find treasure!
 I once found an injured eel that had hurt its mouth on a line, and it had become stranded on the beach.
 I managed to save it and got it back in the water.
 I love walking the other way to the bird sanctuary at Pegwell.
 It's such a special place.
 We have everything here on our doorstep.
-We are fortunate indeed to have all that ad Brenda Blethyn among all that and Brenda Blethyn among us, the icing on our prized slice of Thanet cake, promoting the film festival and the town itself.
+We are fortunate indeed to have all that and Brenda Blethyn among We are fortunated infacts of market all that and Brenda Blethyn among us, the icing on our prized slice of Thanet cake, promoting the film festival and the town itself.
 "We will have to see about getting a series made that is set in Ramsgate won't we?" she says.
 But what?
 Sometimes truth is more compelling than fiction.
 How about the story of a talented young woman from a humble Thanet background who went on to become one of the UK's most valued and adored actors, who was awarded an OBE, won a collection of prestigious awards, and worked with the likes of Michael Caine, Sir Ralph Richardson, Robert Redford, Julie Walters and John Hur?
-It is hard not to imagine youngsters with hidden talents gazing starstruck at Brenda Blethyn on the screen, unable to imagine that one day it might be them up there, just as she herself did as a gift, gazing up at her movie heroines.
+It is hard not to imagine youngsters with hidden talents gazing starstruck at Brenda Blethyn on the screen, unable to imagine that one day it might be them up there, just as she herself did as a gifl, gazing up at her movie heroines.
 If a talented kid from Ramsgate who had no material advantages in life can make it on the big screen, why shouldn't anyone have a go?
-For more information and tickets for the 5th Ramsgate International Film and TV Festival visit: ramsgatedigitalcinema.co.uk mong many distractions during lockdown, I became seriously interested in the fate of our High Street market.
-It started when I discovered a small pocket of traders selling their wares at Staffordshire Street Car Park a temporary move from the High Street by Thanet District Council due to concerns around social distancing on Ramsgate's main shopping streets.
-It was a surprise to find our subsequent Recorder Facebook post announcing the change of location was shared 68 times reaching upwards of 12,000 followers.
-People cared.
-Shortly after, the magazine was approached by Gurpreet Singh who owns a popular mobile phone stall, Phone Care, and has traded on the market for 20 years.
-"We desperately need support.
-Business is at about 2% of what it was pre-Covid," he wrote.
-Soon after Gurpreet's email, the market dropped its Saturday offer and we later learned the remaining traders were making a financial loss, but still turning up to "keep the market alive When I started to investigate the matter further, the picture was far from clear.
-A District Council trying to meet government guidance, and a Town Council struggling to promote the market on a day to day basis.
-The raders wanted one thing: to trade on the High Street again.
-But among all the indecision surrounding this, they were seriously falling through the cracks.
-As I visited the market and heard the cry "two pillows a fiver!"
-I was reminded of what makes a market special - the patter of traders, shouting out to passers-by, unabashed and proud, hustling for business.
-It is a tradition which dates back 800 years to the UK's first markets.
-As it happens, Richard Lumby, the man behind the yell, is Ramsgate Market's manager and founder.
-If anyone knows how to keep busines churning, he does.
-His Ramsgate story began almost 60 years ago Aged 15, Richard ran a successful fruit and veg stall in Sittingbourne, but in 1964 he was threatened with closure when his proprietor, Ernie Lea, decided to set up a new market nearby.
-Richard's early business instincts shone through and he offered to work for Mr Lea.
-Over the course of the next decade, Richard established multiple markets across "Traders travelled from as far as Manchester, Wolverhampton and Birmingham, and customers came in their coachloads" the south of England, as far as Oxfordshire, but Ramsgate was special - in his own words his "baby" He discovered the first Ramsgate Market site on an ill-fated trip to a concert at Dreamland, Margate.
-The band didn't show, so Richard and a friend tried the greyhound races at Dumpton Park Stadium.
-"I couldn't really focus on the dogs because all I could think about was the great potential of the site for a new market, from the large car park to the nearby train station, it had everything," he savs.
-As it happens, the owner of the greyhound tracks was John Isles (also the founder of Dreamland.)
-Richard remembers going to sign the contract at Mr Isles' office in the heart of Margate's famous amusement park.
-BUSINESS 11
+For more information and tickets for the 5th Ramsgate International Film and TV Festival visit: ramsgatedigitalcinema.co.uk